 Because of the experiential style of Verto education, students get to experience multiple mini-internships and apprenticeships all within a semester.
 For example, students studying Environmental Science in Australia learn directly from organizations such as Wildlife Rescue Rehabilitation & Education (WRREA), Rainforest Trust, and Australia Zoo where they are introduced to land management and wildlife protection programs.
 Students join rangers in protecting native ecosystems by assisting with invasive weed control and reforestation.

-Within only a semester, students have tons of workplace exposure and hands-on work experience to include on their resumes and talk about in interviews.
+Within only a semester, students have tons of real world experience to include on their resumes and talk about in interviews.

 Students build cultural competence through genuine quality time learning from locals.

 Oftentimes, typical study abroad participants go abroad with the goal of integrating with local culture but end up staying on campus and sticking with other international students.
-However, on a Verto semester, students are given profound opportunities to live and work directly with locals through homestays and immersive fieldwork.
-Interactions with local culture transcend the superficial, like when students on our South Pacific and Latin American semesters spend a week living with a local family.
-They get to intimately observe and participate in their daily life, helping out with housework, playing with the kids, and getting to know the community personally.
+However, on a Verto semester, students are given profound opportunities to live alongside and learn directly from locals.

 A major perk of these immersion opportunities is the possibility to gain new language proficiencies, a highly sought-after professional skill.
 Language learning also encourages students’ development of marketable skills such as empathy, patience, and dedication.